 In the meantime, I suggest marking 03.11/21 of your updates as keep current.
 That way, we can go ahead and process your updates and address those two policies at a later date.

+Reasonable Assurance of Continued Employment

+Each year all full-time and part-time certified employees shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.

+Certified employees assigned extra duties such as coaching shall be notified in writing by the last day of that assigned duty if they have reasonable assurance of continued employment in that or a similar capacity for the following school year.

 Janet